STUDENT GUIDELINES & GENERAL RULES

 |STUDENT GUIDELINES & GENERAL RULES|

 Students who attend the Parent-Teacher Co-op must practice good Christian behaviors and habits.
-Students who have been expelled from traditional schools will not be allowed to join the Co-op for at least one year.
-Then only at the discretion of the PTC staff.
+Students who have been expelled from traditional schools will not be allowed to join the Co-op for at least one year, and then only at the discretion of the PTC staff.
 As Christians, our goal should be to obey scripture and, whether in word or deed, to do all to the glory of God.
 Since the ultimate end of all Bible-centered education is to grow in wisdom and virtue, we require all students to exhibit the following minimal personal virtues:

 Kindness, truthfulness, courtesy toward others and respect for all property rights, punctuality in attendance and work, respect for and obedience to those in authority, diligence in effort and attention, moral purity in word and deed including abstinence from drugs, alcohol & sexual activities in all areas of life.